 18. Kristin Hersh, "Pennyroyal Tea" (1999)

-Kristin Hersh of fellow alt-boom predecessors Throwing Muses, runs "Pennyroyal Tea" through the gleaming textures of her '90s run.
+Kristin Hersh, of fellow alt-boom predecessors Throwing Muses, runs "Pennyroyal Tea" through the gleaming textures of her '90s run.

 17. Sonic Youth, "Moist Vagina" (1998)

-European tourmates, DGC labelmates, and classmates in the Year Punk Broke, Sonic Youth paid tribute to their pals by covering this Nirvana rarity as a B-side to their "Sunday" 7-inch.
-Thurston Moore reportedly pushed Cobain to put the explosive, yowling, Swans-like original on In Utero.
+European tourmates, DGC labelmates, and classmates in The Year Punk Broke, Sonic Youth paid tribute to their pals by covering this Nirvana rarity as a B-side to their "Sunday" 7-inch.
+Thurston Moore reportedly pushed Cobain to put the explosive, yowling, and Swans-like original on In Utero.
 Sonic Youth's cover is even weirder — fractured guitar, narcoleptic pulse, squelchy noise, and a strained lead vocal by Kim Gordon that even outdoes some of Cobain's throat sounds.

 16. Slow Poke, "Been a Son" (2000)